 If you find that the sauce for your has thickened more than you like, stir in additional beef broth, ½ cup at a time to reach your desired consistency.

-But you can also ladle spoonfuls of beef and noodles over creamy mashed potatoes for an even heartier dinner.
+But you can also ladle spoonfuls of beef and noodles over creamy make ahead mashed potatoes for an even heartier dinner.

 If you happen to have leftovers, refrigerate, covered, for up to 2-3 days.
 Freezing is not recommended.